agent-ready/graphql-schema-to-mcp-server-converter/README.md

 ```

 Then...

-Replace in/schema.json with your GraphQL schema.
+Replace `in/schema.json` with your GraphQL schema.

-Replace envvars in .env with your values.
+Replace envvars in `.en`v` with your values.

 `scripts/post-process-schema.cjs` can be used to post-process the generated schema file.

 `src/generator/custom-type-processor.ts` can be used to process special fields, that you may want to skip or process differently.

 ## Generating the MCP Server